jgm/cheapskate/README.markdown

     import Text.Blaze.Html

     html :: Html
+    html = renderBlocks def{ sanitize = True
+                           , allowRawHtml = True
-    html = renderBlocks $ parseMarkdown "Hello *world*"
+                           } $ parseMarkdown "Hello *world*"

-**Important note on security:** If the markdown input you are converting comes from an untrusted source (e.g. a web form), you should *always* sanitize the output using a library like `xss-sanitize` before displaying it on a web page.
-It is *not* sufficient to sanitize only the raw HTML on the markdown page, as some libraries do, because this does not protect against possible XSS attacks via link and image attributes.
+If the markdown input you are converting comes from an untrusted source (e.g. a web form), you should *always* set `sanitize` to `True`.
+This causes all raw HTML to be filtered through `xss-sanitize`'s `sanitizeBalance` function, and all markdown attributes (e.g. URLs and titles in links and images) to be filtered through `sanitizeAttribute`.
+Otherwise you risk a XSS attack from raw HTML or a markdown link or image attribute attribute.
+Note that `sanitizeBalance` will close unmatched tags, so it will not be possible to surround a markdown section with opening and closing `<div>` tags.

+You may also wish to disallow users from entering raw HTML for aesthetic, rather than security reasons.
+In that case, set `allowRawHtml` to `True`, but let `sanitize` stay `True`, since it still affects attributes coming from markdown links and images.

 ## Extensions